spranjal0902/spranjal0902/README.md

 - 👋 Hi, I’m spranjal kulkarni
-- 👀 I’m interested in web development
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning DSA with java, mySQL
+- 🌱 I’m currently learning DSA with java, deep learning, NLP
-- 💞️ I’m looking to collaborate on projects related to web development
+- 💞️ I’m looking to collaborate on projects related to ML and data science
 - 📫 How to reach me kspranjal30@gmail.com

 <!---